alexj94/future_urban_scene_generation/README.md

 ---

 ## Code
-Code was tested with a Conda environment (Python 3.6) on an Ubuntu Linux based system (working also on a Windows based system).
+Code was tested with an Anaconda environment (Python version 3.6) on both Linux and Windows based systems.

 ### Install